 Guide

-youtubeseocaptionsaccessibilityYouTube Captions for SEO: Why Captions Rank Your Videos
+youtubeseocaptionsaccessibilityYouTube Captions SEO [2026]: Why Captions Rank

 Captions aren't just for accessibility—they boost SEO, watch time, and viewer retention.
 YouTube indexes captions for search ranking.